DenisAntoshkin/Applications/app-pages/ms-view-scale.md

 ---

 There is also a version of this application without an interface.
 Setting the scale in this version is done by key-in ‘VIEWSCALE SET \<width\>’, where \<width\> is the desired window width.
-Thus, setting scale can be done using a function button by assigning the command ‘mdl load viewscale; viewscale set \<width\>’.
+Thus, setting scale can be done using a Microstation function key by assigning the command ‘mdl load viewscale; viewscale set \<width\>’.

 [**Download the app with GUI**](https://github.com/DenisAntoshkin/Applications/releases/download/ViewScaleWithGui/ViewScaleWithGui.zip)